defunct/stencil/concerns.markdown

 Alternatively, you could make ad hoc navigation a fall back, which would be simplier conceptually, but not "type-safe".

+Ah, special type, or really, just stipulate a map.
+Now the equality of paths becomes an issue, what makes them truely equal?
+No, you can dictate that only Java identifier paths are allows, so no problem.

 ## Get with Local Bind

 Might be really nice to have a one liner Bind and Get, or rather, an inline bind